-The following scheme describes the case when the MC does not have a priori knowledge of the hardware arbitration support across multiple NCs.
+1073 The following scheme describes the case when the MC does not have a priori knowledge of the hardware 1074 arbitration support across multiple NCs.

-- 1. For each available NC, - a.
-The MC checks whether a device supports the HW arbitration, using "Get Capabilities" commands (this implicitly selects the package). - b.
-The MC issues "Deselect Package" for the NC (needed as at this stage we do not know whether all the devices support HW arbitration). - 2.
-If (all NCs support HW arbitration and the HW arbitration is used by all NCs), then

-Otherwise (at least one NC reports that HW arbitration is not supported, or at least one NC reports that HW arbitration is not used, or at least one NC cannot report its support level)

-The HW arbitration is not active, and the MC can "Select" only single package at the any time.

-The MC configures each and every NC to disable HW arbitration, using the "Select Package" command.
+1075 1.
+For each available NC,

+- a.
+The MC checks whether a device supports the HW arbitration, using "Get Capabilities" commands (this implicitly selects the package). - 1078b.
+The MC issues "Deselect Package" for the NC (needed as at this stage we do not know1079whether all the devices support HW arbitration). - 1080 2.
+If (all NCs support HW arbitration and the HW arbitration is used by all NCs), then - 1081the MC assumes that HW arbitration is active because according to clause 6.2.4 "set1082hardware arbitration (if supported) to enabled on Interface Power Up only", and the MC can1083"Select" any number of packages at the same time. - 1084 Otherwise (at least one NC reports that HW arbitration is not supported, or at least one NC reports that HW arbitration is not used, or at least one NC cannot report its support level) - 1086The HW arbitration is not active, and the MC can "Select" only single package at the any1087time. - 1088The MC configures each and every NC to disable HW arbitration, using the "Select1089Package" command.